-For employees who suffer the loss of a child under the age of 18 on or after 6 April 2020.
-They are entitled to two weeks paid time off.
+Employees who suffer the loss of a child under the age of 18 are entitled to two weeks paid time off.
 This includes parents who suffer a stillbirth after 24 weeks of pregnancy.

 There is no minimum length of service requirement.
 This type of leave applies to the parent of the child who has passed away, or the partner of the child's parent.
 In general, this type of leave is for those with parental responsibility for the child.